 So what will be different this time around?
-Tuskfish 2 will be designed as a strict MVC architecture to improved separation of concerns, rather than the loose MVC that it (and nearly every other CMS) has.
+Tuskfish 2 will be designed as a strict MVC architecture (actually, MVVM + controllers) to improve separation of concerns, rather than the loose MVC that it (and nearly every other CMS) has.
 Why?
-After some investigation I found that a strict MVC greatly improves both flexibility and component re-use.
-That means I can make Tuskfish even smaller and more efficient.
+After some investigation I found that a strict MVC greatly improves both flexibility and component re-use, while minimising the amount of redundant code that is read out on any given page view.
+That means I can make Tuskfish more efficient.

 Secondly, I will be completely abandoning the use of inheritance and designing components by composition, only.
 This requires a bit of a change in mindset (it's something I picked up from Golang), but done right it allows some intermediate objects to be dispensed with and allows for a simpler structure in the end.